Business School Profile: MIT Sloan

 Offering the best of both worlds, MIT Sloan courses balance innovation and theoretical exploration with real-world application.
 Sloanies encounter teaching methods that include lecture, case study, team projects, writings, problem sets, presentations, company visits, guest speakers, and other theoretical and applied teaching methods.
 Following the first semester core requirements (core classes have approximately 60 students and smaller, more intimate discussion sections) students are able to follow a highly personalized course of study.
 While traditional academics at MIT Sloan are demanding, there’s also a focus on actual business problems and students are presented with opportunities to practice leadership.

-One offering that is unique to MIT Sloan, and that attracts many of our clients to attend, is the Global Entrepreneurship (G-Lab), which links teams of Sloan MBA students with entrepreneurs in emerging nations – a knowledge-sharing exchange with extraordinary benefit and gratification.
+One offering that is unique to MIT Sloan, and that attracts many of our clients to attend, is Global Programs, which links teams of Sloan MBA students with entrepreneurs in emerging nations – a knowledge-sharing exchange with extraordinary benefit and gratification.
 The students contribute their knowledge and research while gaining intensive training in challenging global environments.
 Another program, the collaborative, interdisciplinary Sustainability Lab (S-Lab), jointly taught by seven top MIT faculty members, enables students to work with a variety of companies as they confront environmental and social business challenges.

 Beyond the powerful and transformative academic experiences to be had at MIT Sloan, student life is enriching in other ways, too.
 The urban campus is surrounded by an array of artistic, intellectual, and commercial opportunities in surrounding Cambridge or just a “T” ride away on Boston’s famed transit system.
 Sloanies discover nearly unlimited ways to relax, explore, and experience new interests in the company of peers who will surely become lifelong friends.
 This is a place where “just hanging out” has emerged as an art form!